Mid Back (Thoracic) Pain

 Exercises for Low Back Pain

-November 5, 2009 by tranquilitycs
+November 5, 2009

 Most everyone experiences low back pain at some point in their lives, and if you have, you know it’s no fun!
 This blog post although titled “Exercises for Low Back Pain” may as well be called “Exercises to Prevent Low Back Pain”, as you need not wait until you have pain to perform them.
 In fact, I prescribe these exercises to patients who are prone to low back pain.
 The exercises listed below are easy to perform and will create lumbar (low back) stability and improved posture.